-Similarly, we are seeing cases of multi-drug resistant TB and the emergence of threatening new resistant bacteria like New Delhi metallo-beta-lactamase (NDM-1).
+We are seeing cases of multi-drug resistant TB and the emergence of threatening new resistant bacteria like New Delhi metallo-beta-lactamase (NDM-1).

 Resistant bacteria are spread through direct contact with a person or animal with that infection in the same way that other bacteria spread.
 Resistance is a particular problem in hospitals and places like old people's homes where many vulnerable people are gathered together.

 Increased international travel means people infected with resistant bacteria in one country can spread them to another country very quickly.

 Why don't we have enough new antibiotics?